+However, I’m glad I gave this recipe a chance.
 Walnuts impart a nice crunch, and fresh flat-leaf parsley packs an unexpected punch of flavor.
-It is a perfect alternative to the standard cornbread muffin I enjoy with chili and would likely pair well with any soup or salad.
+It is a perfect alternative to the standard cornbread muffin I enjoy with chili and think slices made for a hearty sandwich bread.
+Enjoy!

 - 1 cup walnuts, roughly chopped